Harini-win/Harini-win/README.md

 ## Hi there 👋

 # 💫 About Me:
-Heyy, I'm **Harini** — tea-fueled CSE student at VIT Chennai, trying to automate life one side project at a time 😎
+Heyy, I'm **Harini**,tea-fueled CSE student at VIT Chennai, trying to automate life one side project at a time 😎
 If it’s smart, quirky, or looks cool on the frontend *and* backend — I probably built it or broke it trying.

 - 🔭 Currently brewing: A **smart fitness app** that levels up (literally) as you do 🎯